Take a look at how marshmallow can benefit your horse’s health.

 Most people think of marshmallow as a children’s sweet.
 And the confection was originally made from the plant.
-As with other herbs such as dandelion, two distinctive parts of the plant are used, depending on which area of the body is being targeted – the root and the leaves.
+As with other herbs such as dandelion, two distinctive parts of the plant are used — the root and the leaves — depending on which area of the body is being targeted.

 Getting to the root

 Marshmallow root is specific for digestive disorders, while the leaf is favored for respiratory or urinary problems.
 Marshmallow root can also be used externally; with its soothing, emollient and healing properties it is ideal for application to light burns, minor wounds or eczema.
 A poultice can be made from the powdered root.
 The plant’s excellent “drawing” properties make it ideal for soft swellings or drawing out infections.
 Powdered slippery elm bark can be added to further enhance these actions.

 Marshmallow root contains large quantities of something called mucilage.
 Mucilage is a sticky, viscous sap that, when ingested, absorbs water and other liquids, forming a protective layer over any inflamed mucous membrane.
 I always recommend the use of the root for horses suffering from gastric or duodenal ulceration.
 The mucilage not only soaks up excess stomach acids and inflammatory waste products which cause considerable pain when in contact with the ulcers, but also forms a protective layer covering the ulcer, and the sensory nerve fibers that transmit pain.

 The plant doesn’t just work in the stomach though – its soothing, protective and healing action is effective throughout the digestive tract, on any areas of inflamed mucous membrane, making it particularly effective for horses with digestive conditions such as constipation or diarrhea.
 I would always include marshmallow root in any herbal supplement I was preparing for a horse with a digestive disorder.